Sailing Adventures ~ Explore Earth with Jack and Jude

 Running time: 64 minutes

-Summer 2012 saw the Green Machine opened up new territory for Jack and Jude, the kayak taking us up rivers few explore.
+Summer 2012 saw the Green Machine opened up new territory, the kayak taking us up rivers few explore.
 First the Gordon River to search for Huon Piner remnants as far as the rocky Sprent River.

 In World Heritage Port Davey, we paddle through the exquisite gorge in perfect weather.
 Then trek overland to the far south coast of Tasmania, where we explore off track, again, perfect photographic conditions.
 Taking Banyandah across the shallow Old River Bar, we kayak up river to locate a last stand of mature Huon Pines.
 Then we search for and discover the lonely grave site of Critchley Parker, an ill equipped dreamer.
 To escape we brave a spunky fresh gale taking Banyandah south under Maatsuyker to reach safety in Recherche Bay on Tasmania’s East Coast.
 Its not life or death footage, relaxing most of it, and pretty fun.